covcom/205CDE/labs/03 HTML5/worksheet.md

 In this task you learn to create a HTML5 document with basic markup.

-### Creating a document in Codio
+### Creating a document in C9

-In Codio, create a new document and name it **computers80.html**.
-Codio suggests that the type of document is HTML.
-Change it to HTML5, as otherwise the resulting document would be incorrectly interpreted as HTML 4.01.
+In C9, create a new document and name it to **computers80.html**.
+Get a HTML5 template (for example) from w3Schools.com-pages.

 The resulting HTML5 document contains the definition of an empty web page.
 First, pay attention to the overall structure of the web page defined in the document.
 There is a correspondence between a file and a web page.
 Each static web page corresponds to one HTML5 file.